drrep/favorite-pokemons/README.md

 # Favorite pokemons
 A small webapp which shows some of my favorite pokemons and their attributes randomized.
 Built with FastApi server, asyncio, sqlite and serverside Jinja template rendering.
+The app fetches the data from [Pokeapi](https://pokeapi.co/).

 ## Run in virtual env
 Used python version 3.10.5